What you’re revealing to your ISP, why a VPN isn’t enough, and ways to avoid leaking it

 A third option, that doesn’t require buying hardware, would be to use a MAC address spoofer to have your devices lie about their MAC addresses.
 This can lead to a lot of complications and difficulties, but for those advanced users who want to protect themselves, it is available.

-The use of a would VPN not protect you from revealing this information.
+The use of a VPN would not protect you from revealing this information.

 IP Addresses and Domain Name Information — Domain Names